Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Introduction

 \subsection{Our contributions}

 While a lot of the above notions of distances are often supported by experimental results and applications to learning or data mining tasks, they usually lack statistical foundations.
 In this context, we provide new tools to analyze and compare graphs or even data sets of graphs, that benefit from statistical guarantees.
 Our methods take advantage of the desirable multiscale property of heat diffusion.
-Moreover, one of our methods can deal with graphs without known NC or even graphs of different sizes, by using topological descriptors from Topological Data Analysis (TDA).
+Moreover, one of our methods can deal with graphs without known NC or even graphs of different sizes, by using topological descriptors from topological data analysis (TDA).
 To circumvent the difficulty of choosing a suitable diffusion time, we opt to take into account the whole diffusion process.
 As a result, we define two real-valued processes, indexed by all the diffusion times in $\segm$ for some $T>0$, representing comparisons of heat distributions.
 Basically, instead of trying to define a real value that would measure the distance between two graphs, we define a curve, a distance profile, that represents the comparisons of heat distributions across all diffusion times.

-The first process, called Heat Kernel Distance (HKD) process is defined by comparing heat kernels with the Frobenius norm.
-In this case, an NC between graphs needs to be known for the entry-wise comparison of the heat kernels to be meaningful.
+The first process, called Heat Kernel Distance (HKD) process, is defined by comparing heat kernels with the Frobenius norm.
+In this case, a NC between graphs needs to be known for the entry-wise comparison of the heat kernels to be meaningful.
 The second process, called Heat Persistence Distance (HPD), is defined using tools from TDA and can deal with graphs of different sizes.
-To do so, each graph is equipped with a real-valued function, the Heat Kernel Signature (HKS) \cite{sun2009concise, hu2014stable}, defined on the vertex set.
+To do so, each graph is equipped with a real-valued function defined on the vertex set: the Heat Kernel Signature (HKS) \cite{sun2009concise, hu2014stable}.
 Then, graphs are converted into topological descriptors called persistence diagrams.
 They are multisets of points in $\R^2$, encoding how topological features, like connected components and loops, evolve along with the families of sublevel and superlevel subgraphs.
 The diagrams are then compared with the so-called Bottleneck distance.
-Using persistence diagrams allows switching from node-based representations of graphs to comparable topological summaries, hence requiring no assumption on graph sizes and NC.
+Using persistence diagrams allows to switch from node-based representations of graphs to comparable topological summaries, hence requiring no assumption on graph sizes and NC.